Go Back To Trail Finder

 Mitchell Shire Council received a Feasibility Study in 2018 that considered:

-• an extension of the trail from Heathcote to Wallan (connecting with the railway passenger service between Melbourne to and Wodonga)
+• An extension of the O’Keefe trail from Heathcote to Wallan via Kilmore (connecting with the V/Line rail service between Melbourne and Wodonga)

-• a link between Wallan and the Craigieburn Bypass Trail and then to Melbourne’s network of bicycle trails
+• A link between Wallan and the Galada Tamboree Pathway at Craigieburn to connect to Melbourne’s extensive trail network

-• a linking trail between Kilmore to Tallarook and the start of the Great Victorian Rail Trail
+• A linking trail between Kilmore and Tallarook, starting point of the Great Victorian Rail Trail

 Rail line history

-This line was built in 1888 by Andrew O’Keefe to link Bendigo and Heathcote, from where here the it line continued to Heathcote Junction, near Wallan, on the North Eastern main line.
-The Heathcote – Bendigo section of that line closed in 1958 (as the construction of Lake Eppalock reservoir was taking place and the rest of t) This lightly -trafficked branch line was then was completely closed by 1968.
+This line was built in 1888 by Andrew O’Keefe to link Bendigo and Heathcote, from where the line continued to Heathcote Junction, near Wallan, on the North East Main Line.
+The Heathcote-Bendigo section of the line closed in 1958 (due to the construction of Lake Eppalock reservoir).
+The lightly-trafficked branch line was completely closed by 1968.

 O’Keefe Rail Trail Plan endorsed by City of Greater Bendigo